davidgasquez/awesome-duckdb/README.md

 - [ADPivot](https://github.com/danilo-css/analytics-data-pivot) - No code tool built on top of DuckDB-Wasm and Pyodide that helps build pivot tables from databases of any size with a few clicks.
 - [Duck-UI](https://demo.duckui.com/) - Duck-UI is a web-based interface for interacting with DuckDB with a SQL editor, data import/export, data explorer, query history, theme toggle and keyboard shortcuts.

-### Web Clients
+### Web Clients (WebAssembly)

-- [Online DuckDB Shell](https://shell.duckdb.org/) - Online DuckDB shell powered by WebAssembly.
+- [Online DuckDB Shell](https://shell.duckdb.org/) - Online DuckDB shell powered by DuckDB-Wasm.
-- [SQL Workbench](https://sql-workbench.com) - DuckDB-WASM based SQL Workbench for running queries on local or remote data, being able to show data as tables or visually as graphs, and sharing queries via URLs.
+- [SQL Workbench](https://sql-workbench.com) - DuckDB-Wasm based SQL Workbench for running queries on local or remote data, being able to show data as tables or visually as graphs, and sharing queries via URLs.
 - [Sekuel Playground](https://sekuel.com/playground/) - Query your local parquet, csv, json.
 Your data will not be sent out of the device you are using.
 - [CSVFiddle](https://csvfiddle.io/) - Free tool to explore and share insights from CSV files using SQL.
 Import data, write SQL, then instantly share it with anyone.
 - [Codapi](https://codapi.org/duckdb/) - Embed executable code snippets directly into your product documentation, online course or blog post.